jdamata/terraform-provider-sonarqube/docs/resources/sonarqube_qualitygate.md

 The following arguments are supported:

 - name - (Required) The name of the Quality Gate to create.
 Maximum length 100
+- copy_from - (Optional) Name of an existing Quality Gate to copy from
 - is_default - (Optional) When set to true this will make the added Quality Gate default

 ## Attributes Reference